SuyashLakhotia/NTUOSS-NodeWorkshop/README.md

 ## Task 3 - REPL
 REPL or Read-Evaluate-Print-Loop provides a way to interactively run JavaScript and see the results.
-It's very useful for debugging, testing or just trying things out.
+It's useful for debugging, testing or just trying things out.

-Start up the REPL by typing in `node` in your command line.
+Start up the REPL by typing in `node` in Terminal:

 ```
 $ node
 ```

-Then, try out the following JavaScript commands to become familiar with REPL:
+Try out the following JavaScript commands to become familiar with REPL:

 ```
 > var a = [1, 2, 3];